grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 excerpt: 'How to run large-scale k6 tests without distributed-execution'
 ---

 This document explains how to launch a large-scale k6 test on a single machine without the need for distributed execution.
+In most cases, the process involves the following:
+- Changing operating system settings to increase the default network and user limits.
+- Monitoring the load generator machine to ensure adequate resource usage.
+- Efficient test design, with attention to scripting, k6 options, and file uploads.
+- Monitoring the test run to detect errors logged by k6, which could indicate limitations of the load generator machine or the [system under test](/misc/glossary/#system-under-test) (SUT).

 A common misconception of many load testers is that [distributed execution](#distributed-execution) (the ability to launch a load test from multiple machines) is required to generate a large load.
 This is not the case with k6.